 Jeremiah Trujillo, piano

 Berlioz: Two songs from Les nuits d’été, op.
 7

 Dédé: Selections from Morgiane

 A free-born native of New Orleans, Edmond Dédé (1827–1901) spent over four decades conducting orchestras in Bordeaux, France.
-His recently-found but never-performed opera, Morgiane (1888), is the earliest full-length opera by an African American composer.
-UC Davis Professor of History Sally McKee, author of The Exile’s Song: Edmond Dédéand the Unfinished Revolutions of the Atlantic World (Yale UP, 2017) will offer some remarks on the work’s significance.
+His recently found but never-performed opera, Morgiane (1888), is the earliest full-length opera by an African American composer.
+UC Davis Professor of History Sally McKee, author of The Exile’s Song: Edmond Dédéand the Unfinished Revolutions of the Atlantic World (Yale University Press, 2017) will offer some remarks on the work’s significance.

 One of Bach’s earliest surviving sacred cantatas, Aus der Tieffen (Out of the deep I call, Lord, to you) is set to Luther’s translation of Psalm 130.
 The same text has been used in many other musical settings, including the De profundis section of many requiem masses, perhaps suggesting it was composed for a somber occasion.
 The cantata also features the hopeful chorale “Herr Jesu Christ.”

 American music; three composers across three generations, all still alive!
 Genres range from opera to songs to intimate chamber music.

 A thought-provoking opera that deals with the complexity of California’s multicultural history.
 The piece questions what it means to be a citizen of the US; who’s in and who’s out, and perhaps even what it means to be “American.”